Lock & Timestamp Chart Notes or Add an Addendum

 Within the Save button, there is a drop-down selection with more Saving options:

-• Save and Close: provider can save note only, returning to edit, sign, or lock at any time.
+- Save and Close: Provider can save notes only, returning to edit, sign, or lock at any time.

 Benefits of Locking Chart Notes

-• Other providers & administrators in the organization cannot write-over or retroactively make edits to a charting session
+- Other providers & administrators in the organization cannot write-over or retroactively edit to a charting session.

 Lock & Timestamp a Chart Note